Ahd95/Online_Shoppers_Behavior/README.md

 # Online Shoppers Behavior

-### Overview:
-The main objective revolved around the identification of key metrics which contributes the most towards predicting a shopper's behavior and to suggest prioritized critical recommendations and performance improvements on the same.

 ### Business Problem:
 A shopping website receives more clicks than sales, with fewer potential customers.
 That means they don't attract their target market, and they must adapt their marketing strategies to boost sales.